McConnell Reservists fly KC-46A at Cope North 21

-A KC-46A Pegasus takes off from the flightline during Cope North 21 Feb.
-16, 2021, Andersen Air Force Base, Guam.
 An aircrew of more than 20 Airmen from the 931st Air Refueling Wing flew a KC-46A Pegasus assigned to McConnell Air Force Base, Kan., as part of Cope North 21, last month at Andersen Air Force Base, Guam.
 It is the U.S. Pacific Air Forces largest multilateral exercise.

-(U.S. Air Force photo by Capt.
-Joel Greeson)
+This was the first time the KC-46A was utilized in the annual exercise.
+In addition to aircrew members from the 924th, 905th and 18th Air Refueling Squadrons, there were three members of the 931st Maintenance Group, three members of the 22nd Maintenance Group.

+Cope North is an annual exercise that serves as a keystone event enhancing United States, Australian and Japanese forces relationships, ultimately promoting stability and security throughout the Indo-Pacific.
+Established in 1978 as a quarterly bilateral exercise held at Misawa Air Base, Japan, Cope North moved to Andersen AFB in 1999.

 |Date Taken: